MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ---
-title: Add inputs to a prompt
+title: Add text, image, or document input to a prompt
 description: Learn how to add text, image, or document input to a prompt.
 author: antrod
 contributors: